Foreign Exchange Expert

 The exchange amounts vary from hundreds to trillions and have a huge impact on rates.
 The cost of conducting a foreign exchange transaction is almost identical, but the profit is not.
 The profit of a $100K transaction is almost 10 times as much as a $10K trade.
 There is room for dealers to offer better rates to attract larger transactions.
 The cost of a trade is almost the same as the profit of a small amount trade, so there is no room for dealers to reduce the rates further.
 That is why rates for larger amount transactions are better than small amount trades.

 Payments can be as simple as instant cash or complex as a wire transfer settlement at a predetermined date.
 Each type of payment is associated with different costs and time to fit different scenarios.
 For instance, a cash payment involves a cash handling fee and a secure shipping fee.
 The fees above may cost up to 1% and goes up with payment amount.
 Due to the facts above, the cash payment best fits an instant small amount spot exchange.
 But, a wire transfer has a higher fixed initial cost, 2-5 days settlement time frame.
 The benefit of wire payment is the cost stays constant regardless of the amount.
-Wire is the best fit for large currency exchange.
+Wire is the best fit for large foreign exchange.

 Based on the variations above, currency exchange can be further distinguished as spot, future, forward, non-delivery forward, swap and option.